vsrinivas/fuchsia/docs/ddk/device-model.md

 is acquired there as well.
 When a device's parent is removed, its `unbind()` method is invoked.
 This signals to the driver that it should start shutting the device down and remove and child devices it has created by calling `device_remove()` on them.

-The driver must never again call any methods on the parent device of the device being unbound after the `unbind()` method returns.
+Since a child device may have work in progress when its `unbind()` method is called, it's possible that the parent device which just called `device_remove()` on the child could continue to receive device method calls or protocol method calls on behalf of that child.
+It is advisable that before removing its children, the parent device should arrange for these methods to return errors, so that calls from a child before the child removal is completed do not start more work or cause unexpected interactions.

 From the moment that `device_add()` is called without the **DEVICE_ADD_INVSIBLE** flag, or `device_make_visible()` is called on an invisible device, other device